 - 1. Go to the backend of your site. - 2.
 Go to the System menu item, find the Update area, click the Extensions link. - 3.
-Click on the Clear Cache button in the toolbar. - 4.
+Click on the Find Updates button in the toolbar. - 4.
 Go to the System menu item, find the Maintenance area, click the Clear Cache link. - 5.
 Click on the Delete All button even if the list is empty. - 6.
 Go to the System menu item, find the Update area, click the Extensions link. - 7.
-Click on the Clear Cache button in the toolbar again. - 8.
-Click on the Find Update button.
+Click on the Find Updates button in the toolbar.